10 Most Common Vehicle Defects Found Around Chestermere, Airdrie, Strathmore, and Calgary, AB

 When it comes to the functionality of your vehicle, it’s always better to be safe than sorry.
-You might think that you’re only experiencing a small issue and that it’s okay to wait until the problem gets worse.
-However, even the smallest components of your car can have serious consequences.
-When checking the make sure your car is functioning properly, there are a number of things you should look at to make sure your safety is your first priority.
+You might think that you’re only experiencing a small issue while driving around Black Diamond or Airdrie, and that it’s okay to wait until the problem gets worse.
+However, even the smallest components of your car can have serious consequences if it fails.
+When checking to make sure your car is functioning properly, there are a number of things you should look at to make sure your safety is your first priority.
+Heninger Toyota offers the top 10 most common vehicle defects you should check for.

 The seatbelt is perhaps the most important innovation in automotive safety over the past 50 years.
-When you get in a car, the first thing you (hopefully) do is put on your seatbelt.
+When you get in a car around Calgary or Airdrie, the first thing you (hopefully) do is put on your seatbelt.
 They are the main restraint in a car, which means that there can be serious consequences when they don’t work how they’re supposed to.
 Defects in seatbelts could mean anything from a broken latch to malfunctioning tension detectors.
 When any part of the seatbelt fails, it can put the lives of you and those around you at risk.
 However, these injuries can be easily avoided just by having functioning seatbelts.
 According to the National Highway Traffic Safety Administration, around 3 million people are injured from seatbelt failure every year.
-Make sure you’re not one of them by staying up to date with current recalls with our free tool.
+Make sure you’re not one of them by staying up to date with current recalls with Heninger Toyota‘s free tool.

 Defective airbags can mean a variety of things, the most severe of which is an airbag that fails to deploy at all.
-Airbags are what can prevent you from a life threatening injury in the event that you are in an accident, so it’s crucial that they are working properly.
+Airbags are what can prevent you from a life threatening injury in the event that you are in an accident around Chestermere or Black Diamond, so it’s crucial that they are working properly.
 On the other hand, airbags can also deploy when they are not supposed to, which can cause another set of problems.
 The impact of an airbag deploying can cause unnecessary bruises and burns.
 It can also distract and blind you while driving, which might cause an actual accident!
-You would most likely have to replace the airbag after the unnecessary deployment, as well.
+You would most likely have to replace the airbag after the unnecessary deployment as well.
 A third sign of a defect is if your airbags deploy too quickly or with too much force.
 This could cause separate injuries in addition to the impact of a car accident.

 3. Door Latch Mechanisms